What is Universal credit ? (UC)

 Your local Citizen Advice can provide help with budgeting.

 There are several other agencies that may be able to help depending on your circumstances and the help you need.
-We have listed these on our Benefit Contacts.
+We have listed these on our web page, other help if you are on a low income.

 Once your payments have started the Universal Credit and You will help with any questions you may have.